beezwax/filemaker-facter/README.md

 On OS X systems, a crontab entry is a convenient way to send regular reports.

 Here, we assume email (typically Postfix SMTP) is configured on the local system.
 Enabling Mail with Server.app will accomplish this, or search online for how to configure a Postfix STMP relay.
-When configured, this allows us to use the **mail** command to pipe out the reports.
+When enabled, this allows us to use the **mail** command to pipe out the reports.
 Additionaly, in the crontab entry example, the specific facters we want in the report are listed (if these are omitted all values are included).

 ```
 #min    hour    dom    mon    dow    command